reenanms/CRUD/README.md

 # CRUD

 Library to help people to create CRUD in a easy way

 # BackEnd Sample

 ### Technologies

-* TypeScript
+- TypeScript
-* Node
+- Node
-* Express
+- Express
-* Docker
+- Docker
+- Nodemon
+- Babel
+- ESLint

 ### Routes

-* /clients - GET to get all clients;
+- /clients - GET to get all clients;
-* /clients - POST to create a new client;
+- /clients - POST to create a new client;
-* /clients/id - PUT to save a client using id;
+- /clients/id - PUT to save a client using id;
-* /clients/id - DELETE client using id;
+- /clients/id - DELETE client using id;
-* /clients/id - GET client using id;
+- /clients/id - GET client using id;